Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9: Galaxy Samples, Imaging systematics, and Clustering Measurements

 After these steps, a weight factor $w_{{\rm pix}, i}$ for each valid pixel $i$ will be returned, and the imaging systematics will be reduced by weighting the galaxies according to their pixel weights.
 Galaxies in the same pixel share the same weight and therefore, imaging systematics is removed above the pixel scale.
 We apply the mitigation procedures individually to interested tomographic samples.
 To avoid cluttering, we showcase the mitigation results for $0 < z < 0.2$ sample.
-Figure~\ref{fig:systematics} shows the galaxy over-density, before and after the mitigation, as a function of 19 input imaging properties.
+Figure~\ref{fig:systematics} shows the galaxy overdensity, before and after the mitigation, as a function of 19 input imaging properties.
 If the galaxy density field is independent of imaging properties, one would expect the mean galaxy density in bins of imaging properties amounts to the global mean.
 However, it is clear that the galaxy sample suffers some imaging contamination (blue lines in Fig.~\ref{fig:systematics}).
 After the mitigation, the corrected density (red lines in Fig.~\ref{fig:systematics}) is almost flat for all imaging properties, though some large fluctuations are expected at margins.

 We further compare the cross-correlations between galaxy densities, before and after mitigation, and various imaging maps, as shown in Fig.~\ref{fig:systematics_cross}.
-We adopt the HEALPix-based estimator to calculate the angular correlation function, where for a separation angle $\theta$, is defined as (see e.g., \citealt{Scranton2002a, Ross2011a, Rezaie2020})
+We adopt the {\sc healpix}-based estimator to calculate the angular correlation function, where for a separation angle $\theta$, is defined as (see e.g., \citealt{Scranton2002a, Ross2011a, Rezaie2020})